thorestic/SSHGuard/README.md

 If the same source IP generates three failed SSH authentication attempts within 20 seconds, SSHGuard creates a brute-force incident.

-SSHGuard uses a sliding time window.
+SSHGuard uses a **sliding time window**.

 Old authentication attempts that fall outside the active time window are automatically removed from the current calculation.

 Example: